FOLLOW US

 What are your interests outside of golf?

 I love going to other sporting matches with friends and taking time out in the evenings to go to the cinema.
-When I am at home, I enjoy
+When I am at home, I enjoy spending time with my two golden retrievers Sydney and Snoopy, taking them on nice long walks in the countryside and around the golf course.

 You were awarded the ANNIKA National Player of the Year title twice back in your college playing days.
+Have you experienced any extra special Annika moments on or off course?

-Annika was at her peak when I was first starting to get into golf, and she was someone that I looked up to with respect to her golf game
+Annika was at her peak when I was first starting to get into golf, and she was someone that I looked up to with respect to her golf game and worth ethic.
+She advanced the game in so many ways and I would love to emulate, even to a small degree, the success that she has enjoyed through the years.

 Finish this sentence.
-The future of women’s golf is… looking exceptionally bright and is becomingly increasingly competitive.
+The future of women’s golf is looking exceptionally bright and is becomingly increasingly competitive.
 The game is going from strength to strength, and I hope that we can all see further improvements in years to come.

 Words: Roxanne Williams